jeremeamia/xstatic/README.md

 This library is heavily inspired by the [Facades](http://laravel.com/docs/facades) feature in the [Laravel 4 Framework](http://laravel.com/).

+## FAQs

+1. "Why do you need to declare those classes that only have the `getStaticAlias()` method?" — This class is what allows XStatic to determine what is being called, and what it is associated with.
+It's not possible to create a solution that does not require these classes to be defined, because there is **no** way in PHP to determine the name of the alias called.

 ## Disclaimer

-I would not consider myself to be *for* or *against* the use of static proxy interfaces (or "facades" in Laravel), but I do think it is cool that you can write code this way and have it work and still be testable.
-I foresee that developers, especially library and framework developers, may find ways to use, but not require, these static interfaces in order to make their projects appeal to a wider range of PHP developers.
+I would not consider myself to be *for* or *against* the use of static proxy interfaces (or Laravel's "facades"), but I do think it is cool that you can write code this way and have it work and still be testable.
+I am interested to see if developers, especially library and framework developers, may find ways to use, but not require, these static interfaces in order to make their projects appeal to a wider range of PHP developers.

 Feedback is welcome. :-)